 Pending or recent arbitrations in which Emmanuel Gaillard has appeared as Counsel include the representation of:

-- The majority shareholders in former Yukos Oil Company as Claimants in a series of three arbitrations against the Russian Federation in relation to the expropriation of their investment in the company.
-The claims are brought under the Energy Charter Treaty, a multilateral convention governing trade and investment in the energy sector, and compensation is being sought for an amount in excess of 114 billion US dollars.
-This matter is the largest arbitration ever in terms of amounts at stake.
-The arbitrations are conducted in accordance with the UNCITRAL Arbitration Rules and are administered by the Permanent Court of Arbitration (PCA) in The Hague.
-In an Interim Award of November 30, 2009, the Arbitral Tribunal decided that it has jurisdiction over the dispute and that the claims were admissible.
+- The majority shareholders in the former Yukos Oil Company as Claimants in a series of three arbitrations against the Russian Federation in relation to the expropriation of their investment in the company.
+The claims were brought under the Energy Charter Treaty, a multilateral treaty governing trade and investment in the energy sector, and compensation was sought for an amount in excess of USD 114 billion.
+The arbitrations were conducted in accordance with the UNCITRAL Arbitration Rules and were administered by the Permanent Court of Arbitration (PCA) in The Hague.
+In an Interim Award of November 20, 2009, the Arbitral Tribunal decided that it had jurisdiction over the dispute and that the claims were admissible.
 In a Final Award rendered on 18 July 2014, the Arbitral Tribunal ordered the Russian Federation to pay over USD 50 billion in damages to our clients, which makes this the largest arbitral award ever rendered by an arbitral tribunal.
 The Tribunal also ordered the Respondent to reimburse to our clients 75% of the legal fees they had incurred in these proceedings, as well as 100% of the arbitration costs.

 - The Arab Republic of Egypt as Respondent in an ICSID arbitration initiated by Ampal-American Israel Corporation and other investors (ICSID Case No. ARB/12/11) concerning alleged violations of investors’ rights under the Egypt-U.S. and the Egypt-Germany bilateral investment treaties.
 The investment concerns a long term contract for the supply of natural gas.